-arkets continued to recover their composure as the quarter progressed.
+Markets continued to recover their composure as the quarter progressed.
 The information technology sector led the recovery with a gain of 28%, followed by consumer discretionary, industrials and materials.
 Energy, which had been an early favourite on the assumption of an early economic rebound, lost momentum as investors migrated to industrials.
-Health care, telecoms and utilities were all slightly lower over the quarter.
-The net outcome was a

-4.7% gain for the MSCI for the quarter and a fall of 9.7% for the year.
+Health Care, telecoms and utilities were all slightly lower over the quarter.
+The net outcome was a 4.7% gain for the MSCI for the quarter and a fall of 9.7% for the year.

-Your company had performed relatively strongly in the September quarter, its asset value falling only 1.6% compared to a decline in the MSCI World Index of 12%.
+Your Fund had performed relatively strongly in the September quarter, though down 4.6% compared to a decline in the MSCI World Index of 12%.
 We would have expected it to have been something of a laggard this last three months because of there being fewer gains to be had from short selling.
-However, the company returned 9.6% for this quarter, 7.9% over the last six months and for the calendar year it smartly outpaced the benchmark with a 21% return (pre tax).
+However, the Fund returned 11.3% for the quarter and for the calendar year it smartly outpaced the benchmark with a 16% return.
 When examining our long-only accounts, we can see that stock picking is an important contributor to this outperformance.
 We benefited also from our willingness to add aggressively to our existing holdings during the ferocious sell-off in September.